Eileenpk/Unit-conversion/README.md

 # Unit-conversion
-This was a scrimba project
+This was a scrimba project - build a unit conversion app with JavaScript.
+I used a figma file for the design of it.